tatsujb/installFAFscript/README.md

 ### 6th

+FAF should also be running.
-use your trusty terminal :
+if not use your trusty terminal :

 ```
 cd ~/faf